-There are five possible fast commands available in the MCP3461/2/4 devices.
-For each command, only the COMMAND byte has to be provided on the SPI port and the command will be executed right after the COMMAND byte has been clocked.
-The Fast command codes are detailed in Table 6-1.
-All undefined command address codes for fast commands will be ignored and will have no effect.
+There are five possible Fast commands available for the MCP3561/2/4 devices.
+For each command, only the COMMAND byte has to be provided on the SPI port and the command is executed right after the COM-MAND byte has been clocked.
+The Fast command codes are detailed in Table 6-2.
+All undefined command address codes for Fast commands will be ignored and will have no effect.
 SDO will stay in high-impedance after the COMMAND byte for a fast command until a CS rising edge is provided.
-The fast commands can be enabled or disabled by placing the EN FASTCMD bit in the IRQ register to 1 (default).
-Disabling fast commands can increase the security of the device because it can avoid unwanted fast commands to be executed which can be useful in harsh environments.
+The Fast commands can be enabled or disabled by placing the EN FASTCMD bit in the IRQ register to 1 (default).
+Disabling Fast commands can increase the security of the device because it can avoid the execution of unwanted Fast commands, which can be useful in harsh environments.

-The ADC Start/Restart command (command address: 1010) overwrites the ADC\MODE[1:0] bits to '11' creating a conversion start (or a restart if the conversion was already running).
+The ADC Start/Restart command (command address: 1010) overwrites the ADC\MODE[1:0] bits to '11', creating a conversion start (or a restart if the conversion was already running).

-The ADC Standby mode command (command address: 1011) overwrites the ADC\MODE[1:0] bits to '10' and is therefore placing the ADC in Standby mode.
+The ADC Standby mode command (command address: 1011) overwrites the ADC\MODE[1:0] bits to '10' and places the ADC in Standby mode.

-The ADC Shutdown mode command (command address: 1100) overwrites the ADC\MODE[1:0] bits to '00' and is therefore placing the ADC in Shutdown mode.
+The ADC Shutdown mode command (command address: 1100) overwrites the ADC\MODE[1:0] bits to '00' and places the ADC in Shutdown mode.

-The Full-Shutdown mode command (command address: 1101) is overwriting the CONFIG0 register to 0x00h which places the device in full Shutdown mode. (see Section 5.9 "Full-Shutdown Mode" for a full description of this mode).
+The Full-Shutdown mode command (command address: 1101) overwrites the CONFIG0 register to 0x00, which places the device in Full-Shutdown mode. (see Section 5.9, Full-Shutdown Mode for a full description of this mode).

-The Full Reset command (command address: 1110) resets the whole device and places the whole register map into its default state condition, including the non-writable registers.
-The only difference with a POR event is that the POR\STATUS bit in the IRQ register is set to 1 after a full reset and is reset to 0 after a POR event.
-The full reset command is the only way with POR to clear the ADC data output register to its default value.
+The Full-Reset command (command address: 1110) resets the device and places the entire register map into its default state condition, including the nonwritable registers.
+The only difference with a POR event is that the POR\STATUS bit in the IRQ register is set to '1' after a Full-Reset and is reset to '0' after a POR event.
+The user can only clear the ADC data output register to its default value by using the Full-Reset command.